npacifique/badbank/README.md

 # badbank
 banking application sample for tutorial

-Badbank is a banking application that will allow users to create accounts and keep track of the accounts' status.
+badbank is a banking application that will allow users to create accounts and keep track of the accounts' status.
 Installation Guidelines:
    - To run this project locally, please download a zip-folder or clone the repository to your local machine.
    - Initialize the node app npm init -y for default settings